Vinnie Vincent: Personal life

-Vincent was married to AnnMarie Peters, and they had twin daughters born in 1982.
+Vincent was married to AnnMarie Peters and they had twin daughters born in 1982.
 Peters was reported missing at age 43 on January 2, 1998, after failing to pick up her daughters from a sleepover with friends.
-Her remains were found two years later after Gregory McArthur pled guilty to the crime.
+Her remains were found two years later, after Gregory McArthur pled guilty to the crime.
 Peters had been working part-time as an escort, and McArthur had a history of crimes related to prostitution.

-In 1996, Vincent married his second wife Diane Kero, a former girlfriend of Ace Frehley; Vincent and Kero had first met at a Kiss convention in Chicago the previous year.
-The two resided in Smyrna, Tennessee until her death from alcohol-related complications on January 13, 2014.
+In 1996, Vincent married his second wife, Diane Kero, a former girlfriend of Ace Frehley; Vincent and Kero had first met at a Kiss convention in Chicago the previous year.
+The two resided in Smyrna, Tennessee, until her death from alcohol-related complications on January 13, 2014.
 She was 47 years old.

+2011 assault

+In 2011, Vincent was arrested for assaulting his wife, Diane Kero, at their Tennessee home.
+Kero claimed that Vincent had struck her, thrown her down repeatedly, and dragged her across shards of glass.
+The investigation revealed the corpses of several dead dogs in the house which had been killed by one of Vincent's other dogs.
+The judge set bail at $10,000, and charged Vincent with aggravated assault.